ByNoMeans/Bash-Prompt/README.md

 Additionally, the git aliases use git-completion; tabs works like always.

 ## Tips

+Set cursor to "line" and "blinking" if you're not a traditional "block" or  "underscore" type of person.

 View [here](https://unix.stackexchange.com/questions/124407/what-color-codes-can-i-use-in-my-ps1-prompt) to get a complete description and explanation of ANSI colors, along with a complete graphic depicting all colors and their corresponding ANSI codes (very handy if you wish to customize).